Fred-Barclay/Dragon-Catcher/README.md

  - Ever run Apache to test something and then forget to turn it off?
  - Ever test openssh-server and then accidentally leave it running?

-Then Dragon Catcher is the tool for you!
+Dragon Catcher is the tool for you!
 It's designed to test for common Linux security errors, like the ones above.
-If it finds any errors, then it returns a [WARN] or [Advice], depending on the severity.
+If it finds any, it returns a [WARN] or [Advice], depending on the severity.

 Currently, the following tests are included: